amy-1989/dinosaur-giants/README.md

 ### Known Bugs

 - On some mobile devices the navigation bar heading veers to the right.
 A margin-right of .5rem was added to fix this.
+- The burger navigation button jumps to the right when clicked on tablets and mobile.
 - On desktop browsers the transition style effect does not work on divs containing video or paragraphs.

 ## Deployment